 3. Pour the mixture back into the sauce pan.
 Heat it, stirring constantly with a whisk, until it thickens and comes to a boil.
 Continue to stir constantly while you let it boil for 3 minutes.
 It will become even thicker.
 Remove from the stove.

 4. Stir in the pieces of butter and then the vanilla.
 Dump the pastry cream into a bowl, and cover it with plastic wrap.
-Put the plastic wrap directly on the surface of the pastry cream to prevent it from forming a thick layer on top.
+Put the plastic wrap directly on the surface of the pastry cream to prevent it from forming a thick "skin" on top.

 5. Refrigerate the pastry cream until it is completely cold.
-The time required for this will depend somewhat on the temperature of your refrigerator, but count on at least 4 to 5 hours.
-The pastry cream will keep in the refrigerator for 3 days, so you may want to make it on the day before you need it.
+The time required for this will depend somewhat on the temperature of your refrigerator, but count on at least 2-3 hours.

 Prep time: 3 minutes

 Although the ganache is part of what makes this Boston Cream Pie recipe special, you can use it to top any cake.
-Chocolate ganache always elegant, easy, and delicious.
+Chocolate ganache is always elegant, easy, and delicious.

 1. Chop the chocolate into fairly small pieces.

 Scrape the chocolate ganache out of the bowl onto the top of the cake, and use the back of a large spoon or spatula to gently spread it out to the sides.

 That's it!
 You now have a beautiful Boston Cream Pie.

-If you're making it a day ahead, cover it with plastic (once the ganache hardens) and store it in the refrigerator.
-Take it out a couple of hours before serving to let it warm up to room temperature.
+If you're making it a day ahead, cover it with plastic wrap and store it in the refrigerator.
+Take it out a couple of hours before serving to let it warm to room temperature.

 The original Boston Cream Pie created by Chef Sanzian at the Parker House Hotel was enhanced by the addition of rum.

-You can do this too if you'd like.
 When you're assembling the Boston Cream Pie recipe, drizzle the top of the bottom layer with your rum syrup.